 11.23 As part of the new Local Plan's evidence base an Assessment and Open Space, Sport and Recreation Strategy has been prepared identifying deficiencies in quality and quantity.
 The evidence base was updated in June 2013 by the Green Infrastructure, Greenspace and Sport and Recreation Provision Strategy.
-To address deficiencies in open space, sport and recreation provision arising from new development, the Council will seek financial contributions to deliver the standards set out in Appendix GtheAssessment. including 34m2 per person for outdoor public open space with funds to establish the facility of adequate size and quality.
-Furthermore there are also detailed provision standards set out for new development within Natural England's Accessible Natural Greenspace Standards, which includes Woodland Access Standards.
-(AM90)
+To address deficiencies in open space, sport and recreation provision arising from new development, the Council will seek financial contributions to deliver the standards set out in Appendix G. Furthermore there are also detailed provision standards set out for new development within Natural England's Accessible Natural Greenspace Standards, which includes Woodland Access Standards.